 Overall, 28 per cent of SMEs reported reductions in both turnover and staff.
-However, it is not the case that turnover falls automatically result in employment reductions.
+However, it is not the case that falls in turnover automatically result in employment reductions.
 Of the 70 per cent experiencing turnover decreases, the largest share (representing 38.5 per cent of all firms) kept their staff numbers unchanged.
 A small number of firms (4 per cent) reported increases in employment despite falls in turnover - perhaps due to increased obligations on social distancing.
 The magnitude of the impact of the pandemic on SME activity is also reflected in the very small share of firms (4 per cent) where both turnover and employment increased.
-This is
+This is shown in more detail in Figure 6 which shows the shares of firms changing employment at each point along the turnover change continuum.